 The ankle joint is formed where the foot and the leg meet.
 The ankle, or talocrural joint, is a synovial hinge joint that connects the ends of the tibia and fibula (shin bones) in the lower limb with the proximal end of the talus bone in the foot.
 The joint between the tibia and the talus bears the vast majority of the body's weight while the fibula keeps the talus under the tibia.

 The term "ankle" is used to describe structures in the region of the ankle joint proper.
 The joint under the ankle allows side to side movement while the ankle joint proper allows the foot to hinge up and down.
 Together they allow the foot to move as it were connected to the leg with a ball joint.
-Listed on the left are some of the most common pathologies written by our staff and local physicians.
+Listed below are some of the most common pathologies written by our staff and local physicians that we see.

 Achilles Tendonitis is an inflammation of the thin sheath-like structure around the achilles tendon.
 This tendon attaches to the back of our heel and allows the muscles in the calf move our foot down so that the toes can point towards the ground (plantar flexion).
 The Achilles Tendon is a long and thick tendon, which moves our foot down, so that the toes point to the ground (plantarflexion).
 The pain can be shooting, piercing, and burning pain.
 The first few steps in the morning many times are the worst.
 It is important to treat this condition as soon as possible as it may progress to the point where it causes permanent damage to the achilles tendon proper.
 Ruptures and the need for surgical repair may be avoided by early diagnosis and treatment of this very common condition.